 (1) Significant entities that are currently FASB reporters are:

 Significant entities with a year-end other than September 30 (i.e. calendar year-end) are subject to all requirements of this TFM chapter.
 Significant entities with a calendar year-end will report their September 30 account balances in their GTAS ATB submission in accordance with the GTAS Reporting Window Schedule.
 This set of data, as of September 30, will be used to populate the reclassified financial statement lines through the USSGL crosswalk.
 These entities are required to have audit assurance on line items or note disclosures that contribute to the top 95% of the total FR line item data.
-These entities will receive a quarterly report from Treasury, so they know which lines are required to have audit assurance as of September 30 each year.
+These entities will receive a second quarter report from Treasury, outlining which lines and/or notes are required to have audit assurance as of September 30 each year.
 Provide Fiscal Service a copy of the independent audit report that includes the results of the audit performed on the material line items and notes disclosures identified by Fiscal Service.

 (2) Significant entities with a calendar year-end:

 The parent entity (transferor of the appropriation) must report all activity of the child in its financial statements, whether material to the child entity (recipient of the transfer) or not, unless one of the two exceptions (detailed below) applies.
 The parent entity is the trading partner entity for activity involving these TAS.
 For more detail on how to report trading partner information, please refer to Appendices 1a and 1b.

 The two exceptions to the requirement for parent/child reporting (from OMB Circular No. A-136, revised) are:

 In these cases, the receiving entity (child) is responsible for reporting all proprietary activity in its financial statements and is the trading partner entity.
 Please refer to Appendices 1a and 1b for details on reporting trading partner information.